-Next, we try to understand the learning of the model trained on task $5$.
-The model trained with \textit{5} has learned to identify the two pairs of identical shapes from a group of four.
+Next, we try to understand the learning of the model trained on task \textit{5}.
+The model trained with task \textit{5} has learned to identify two pairs of identical shapes from a group of four.
 We found that the network is exploring a shortcut to solve this task.
-Rather than learning to find both pairs of identical shapes, it learned to attend to only one pair to take a judgment (Fig.~\ref{fig:v8}).
-Still, the model's routine helps extend this mechanism and attend to more than two shapes if shown in the same stimulus.
-At the same time, R50 uses its template matching technique to explore one pair of identical shapes, which helps it to solve task \textit{1} but does not help on tasks \textit{15 and 22}.
+Rather than learning to find both pairs of identical shapes, it learned to attend to only one pair to take a judgment (Figure~\ref{fig:v8}).
+Still, the model's routine helps extend this mechanism and attends to more than two shapes if shown in the same stimulus.
+At the same time, ResNet-50 uses its template matching technique to explore one pair of identical shapes, which helps it to solve task \textit{1} but does not help on tasks \textit{15 and 22}.

 In task \textit{7}, the model learns to identify and count identical shapes in an image.
-There are three pairs of two identical shapes vs. two pairs of three identical shapes, as seen in Fig.~\ref{fig:v8}.
-We test this model on task \textit{22} and obtained 83.8\% accuracy.
+There are three pairs of two identical shapes vs. two pairs of three identical shapes, as seen in Figure~\ref{fig:v8}.
+We tested this model on task \textit{22} and obtained 83.8\% accuracy.
 Here the rule is to identify if three identical shapes form a row or not.
 However, a model trained on task \textit{22} cannot solve task \textit{7} because it explores a shortcut in solving task \textit{22}.
-It compares two shapes and arrives at a decision (Fig.~\ref{fig:v16}) whereas, in task \textit{7}, grouping and counting are required to make a decision.
-R50, on the other hand, might still be looking for only one pair of identical shapes (there are three pairs in total) to make a decision.
+It compares two shapes and arrives at a decision (Figure~\ref{fig:v16}), whereas, in task \textit{7}, grouping and counting are required to make a decision.
+ResNet-50, on the other hand, might still be looking for only one pair of identical shapes (there are three pairs in total) to make a decision.
 Thus fail to adapt to a novel task.